ubvu/vu101report/README.md

-# VU 101 Innovations in Scholarly Communications - Analysis Report
+# VU 101 Innovations in Scholarly Communication - Analysis Report
 [![](./images/vu101header.png "Discovery, Analysis, Writing, Publication, Outreach en Assessment")](https://rawgit.com/ubvu/vu101report/master/Report-vu101.html)

 This repository collects all files to compile the report for the analysis of the 101 Innovations for VU University Amsterdam.
 With this effort we can to learn about creating transparent and reproducible research, and reusing data dat from another research.